Troubleshooting Azure Content Delivery Network file compression

 Important

 Azure CDN Standard from Microsoft (classic) will be retired on September 30, 2027.
-To avoid any service disruption, it is important that you migrate your Azure CDN Standard from Microsoft (classic) profiles to Azure Front Door Standard or Premium tier by September 30, 2027.
+To avoid any service disruption, it's important that you migrate your Azure CDN Standard from Microsoft (classic) profiles to Azure Front Door Standard or Premium tier by September 30, 2027.
 For more information, see Azure CDN Standard from Microsoft (classic) retirement.

 This article helps you troubleshoot issues with CDN file compression.